An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma

-\hrulefill \textbf{Abstract.} In this article, we consider regular arithmetic schemes in the context of Arakelov geometry, endowed with an action of the diagonalisable group scheme associated to a finite cyclic group.
-For any equivariant and proper morphism of such arithmetic schemes, which is smooth over the generic fibre, we define a direct image map between corresponding higher equivariant arithmetic K-groups and we discuss its transitivity property.
+\hrulefill \textbf{Abstract.} In this article, we consider regular projective arithmetic schemes in the context of Arakelov geometry, any of which is endowed with an action of the diagonalisable group scheme associated to a finite cyclic group and with an equivariant very ample invertible sheaf.
+For any equivariant morphism between such arithmetic schemes, which is smooth over the generic fibre, we define a direct image map between corresponding higher equivariant arithmetic K-groups and we discuss its transitivity property.
 Then we use the localization sequence of higher arithmetic K-groups and the higher arithmetic concentration theorem developed in \cite{T3} to prove an arithmetic Lefschetz-Riemann-Roch theorem.
 This theorem can be viewed as a generalization, to the higher equivariant arithmetic K-theory, of the fixed point formula of Lefschetz type proved by K. K\"{o}hler and D. Roessler in \cite{KR1}.

 \textbf{2010 Mathematics Subject Classification:} 14C40, 14G40, 14L30, 19E08, 58J52